guilhermedcampos/saude-database/README.md

       "status": "success"
     }

-Testing with BRUNO

-You can test the SAUDE Management System API endpoints using BRUNO, a powerful API testing tool.
-Here's how:

-    Install BRUNO: Follow the instructions on the BRUNO website to install BRUNO.

-    Create a New Collection: Open BRUNO and create a new collection for your SAUDE Management System API tests.

-    Add Requests: For each API endpoint, add a new request in BRUNO with the appropriate method (GET or POST) and URL.
-For example:
-        For the Get Clinics endpoint, add a GET request to http://localhost:5001/.
-        For the Create Consultation endpoint, add a POST request to http://localhost:5001/a/<clinic>/registar/ with the required parameters.

-    Set Request Parameters: For endpoints that require parameters, such as Create Consultation, set the request parameters in the appropriate section in BRUNO.
-You can use the Query Params tab for query parameters and the Body tab for request body parameters.

-    Send Requests and View Responses: Send the requests and view the responses in BRUNO.
-You can verify the functionality of your API by checking the status codes and response data.

     Automate Tests: BRUNO allows you to create automated tests by setting up test scripts in the Tests tab.
 You can write JavaScript code to validate the response data and status codes.